Adjunct Professor of Law

-Joel graduated from the University of Michigan in 1992 with a B.A. in Political Science.
-In 1993, Joel began law school at the University of Toledo Law School.
-In his second year of law school, Joel was a member of the University of Toledo Law Review and had his Comment, “Sibling Rights to Visitation: A Relationship Too Valuable to Be Denied” published.
-During his third year of law school, Joel was the Symposium Editor of the Law Review.
-In 1996, Joel graduated tenth (10th) in his class and was granted membership in The Order of the Coif.
+Joel Williams joined the Notre Dame Law School as an assistant adjunct faculty member in 2000.
+In 2000 and 2001, Williams taught a Prosecutor's Externship class.
+Since 2005, has taught the Moot Court Trial class, and co-coaching the Barristers and AAJ Trial Teams.
+Williams graduated from the University of Michigan in 1992 with a B.A. in Political Science.
+In 1993, he began law school at the University of Toledo Law School.
+In his second year of law school, Williams was a member of the University of Toledo Law Review and had his Comment, 'Sibling Rights to Visitation: A Relationship Too Valuable to Be Denied' published.
+During his third year of law school, Williams was the Symposium Editor of the Law Review.
+In 1996, he graduated tenth in his class and was granted membership in The Order of the Coif.

 After graduating law school, Williams worked as a Deputy County Attorney in Maricopa County, Arizona, prosecuting vehicular crimes.
 From 1999 to 2003, he worked as a Deputy Prosecuting Attorney in St. Joseph County, Ind., prosecuting vehicular crimes and murder cases.
 Since 2003, Williams has been a Deputy Prosecuting Attorney in Elkhart County, Ind.
 Currently, he is the Supervisor of the Major Crimes Division and is Supervisor of the Elkhart County Fatal Alcohol Crash Team.
 In addition, Williams currently prosecutes murder, attempted murder and vehicular homicide cases.
 Finally, he is in charge of the Office's training program.